-We attempt to support NPO's that cover a wide gamut of social justice, community and environmental needs.
-As such, we attempt to be a place where anyone can walk in and find an organization that is caring for a need that they feel passionate about.
-Our Charity List is often rotating and expands to as many as 10 at a time.
+We support NPO's that cover a wide gamut of social justice, community and environmental needs.
+As such, we are a place where anyone can walk in and find an organization that is caring for a need that they feel passionate about.
+Our Charity List rotates twice a year, and includes 6 different charities at a time.

 Currently, these are the charities that we are supporting:

 Works with volunteers to remove pavement and replace it with green space.
 They engage communities and improve neighborhoods through action-oriented projects, education, advocacy and stewardship.
 They strive for livable cities in which people and wildlife coexist and prosper amidst clean air, clean water, robust urban forests, thriving local agriculture, and active communities.

 Works to love, humanize and empower our friends who live outside.
 Sharing meals – eating together as a community, fostering intimacy and relationship.
 Sharing hope – listen to each others stories, being present, and affirming other’s worth even when times are rough.
 Sharing supplies – everything from socks to camping gear; meeting needs through relationship they ensure that these resources are given directly to our friends.